Zepparella

-Zepparella is an all-female American Led Zeppelin tribute band founded and formed in 2005 in San Francisco, California by the band's drummer, Clementine.
+Zepparella is an all-female American Led Zeppelin tribute band founded in 2005 in San Francisco, California by the band's drummer, Clementine.
 The current band consists of lead vocalist Anna Kristina, guitarist Gretchen Menn, bassist Holly West and drummer Clementine.

 The original members were Anna Kristina, Gretchen Menn, Nila Minnerok and Clementine.
 In 2011, the lead singer was replaced by Miaya Shambry and the bass player by Angeline Saris; soon after the lead singer changed again and Noelle Doughty took the place.
 In 2017, Anna Kristina came back as lead singer and after some time Angeline Saris decided to leave the band.
 Holly West replaced her on bass guitar.